msztylko/programming-from-ground-up/first-programs/README.md

 33	 cmpl %ebx, %eax
 ```

-Here condition for exiting loop is not triggered, we can check if the content of registers is as expected with `into register` command.
+Here condition for exiting loop is not triggered, we can check if the content of registers is as expected with `info register` command.

 ```bash
 (gdb) info register